kadijazl/DocQuery/README.md

 # 🧾 DocQuery: Receipt Q&A System
 DocQuery is a document-based question answering tool tailored for receipts.
-Simply upload an image file (.jpg, .jpeg, .png) and ask a question — the system returns:
+Simply upload an image file (.jpg, .jpeg, .png) and ask a question.
+The system returns:
 - A direct answer extracted from the receipt
 - The original image with the answer area highlighted